splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-puppet.rst

 Configure automatic discovery for Java and Node.js (Linux only)
 ====================================================================

 You can automatically instrument your Java and Node.js applications along with the Collector installation using automatic discovery.
-Automatic discovery removes the need to install and configure the Java or Node.js agents.
+Automatic discovery (formerly zero configuration auto instrumentation) removes the need to install and configure the Java or Node.js agents.
 See :ref:`discovery_mode` for more information.

 The following table shows the variables that you can configure for this Puppet module: